mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/clusters/attach-cluster/index.md

 ## Attach Kubernetes Cluster

-Using the Add Cluster option, you can attach an already existing cluster, even an existing Konvoy cluster, directly to Kommander.
-Enjoy all the multi-cluster management and monitoring benefits that Kommander provides while keeping your existing cluster on its current provider & infrastructure.
+Using the **Add Cluster** option, you can attach an already existing cluster, or an existing Konvoy cluster, directly to Kommander.
+You can access the multi-cluster management and monitoring benefits Kommander provides while keeping your existing cluster on its current provider and infrastructure.

-Clicking the Connect Cluster option will reveal a UI that accepts a kubeconfig file that you may either paste or upload into the form.
-You can select the intended context from the Context select list or change the display name provided with the config.
-Add labels to classify your cluster.
+Selecting the **Connect Cluster** option displays the **Connection Information** dialog box.
+This dialog box accepts a kubeconfig file, that you can paste, or upload into the field.
+In the **Conext** select list, you can select the intended context or change the display name provided with the config.
+You can add labels to classify your cluster.

 ![Add Cluster Connect](../../../img/add-cluster-connect.png)